 Hike the La Chua Trail

 The La Chua Trail is a fantastic spot to take an easy hike through sinkholes in a beautiful natural setting.
 The trail is partially on a handicapped-accessible elevated boardwalk.
 This gorgeous hiking spot is at the Paynes Prairie Preserve State Park, near Micanopy, Florida.
-Come for abundant wildlife and a wide array of birds; it is a top spot for viewing alligators.
-I was shocked at how up close and personal we were with the gators.
+Come for abundant, exotic wildlife and a wide array of birds.
+You’ll also find several walking trails to enjoy a good dose of nature and picturesque scenery.

 Where to Eat in Gainesville